mlcommons/GaNDLF/docs/usage.md

 ## Customize the Training

 GaNDLF requires a YAML-based configuration that controls various aspects of the training/inference process.
 There are multiple samples for users to start as their baseline for further customization.
-The following is a list of the available samples:
+A list of the available samples is presented as follows:

 - [Sample showing all the available options](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_all_options.yaml)
 - [Segmentation example](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_segmentation_brats.yaml)